-Rep. Swalwell says he was 'rightfully skilled' on Twitter after Trump Tower coffee selfie
+Rep. Swalwell says he was 'rightfully' schooled on Twitter after Trump Tower coffee selfie

 MANCHESTER, N.H. – Democratic Rep. Eric Swalwell acknowledges that if “you dish it out” on Twitter, “you better bet able to take it.”

-Speaking to Fox News during a visit here Monday, the likely Democratic presidential candidate admitted he was "rightfully skilled" on social media last week after complaining about having to go to somewhere other than Trump Tower for coffee.
+Speaking to Fox News during a visit here Monday, the likely Democratic presidential candidate admitted he was "rightfully" schooled on social media last week after complaining about having to go to somewhere other than Trump Tower for coffee.
 His post quickly garnered an avalanche of reaction, including from Trump supporters who mocked Swalwell and pointed out that there were plenty of alternatives for coffee in midtown Manhattan.

 SWALWELL BYPASSES COFFEE INSIDE TRUMP TOWER, TWEETS ABOUT IT